FreeOnlineUser/shell-mcp/README.md

 3. Click **Connect**
 4. Window shows all commands Claude runs and their output
 5. Use toolbar buttons:
+   - **🔓 Sudo** - Enable root access (becomes 🔐 when active)
    - **📌 Pin** - Keep window on top of other windows
    - **✏️ Lift Pen** - Pause Claude's command execution
    - **Disconnect** - End session and revoke access

+### Sudo Feature

+The Sudo button controls whether Claude can run `sudo` commands:

+**Sudo OFF (default):**
+- `sudo` commands are blocked before they reach the server
+- Claude sees: `SUDO_BLOCKED: Sudo commands are disabled`
+- Shell stays clean, no password prompts

+**Sudo ON (purple button):**
+- `sudo` commands are sent to the server
+- Password is automatically sent when prompted
+- Claude gets the command output with root privileges

+**Security:**
+- Password is stored in memory only (cleared on disconnect)
+- Password is never sent back to Claude
+- You control when sudo is available
+- Toggle on/off anytime during the session

 ### Lift Pen Feature